agnesbn/VIS_assignment3/README.md

 - Train a classifier
 - Save plots of the loss and accuracy
 - Save the classification report

+### Bonus tasks
+- Use ```argparse()``` to allow users to define specific hyperparameters in the script.
+  - This might include e.g. learning rate, batch size, etc
+- The user should be able to define the names of the output plot and output classification report from the command line

 ## 3. Methods